What to Do and See in Amsterdam

 Whether you’ve read the diary or not, the Anne Frank House is a must-visit.
-And if you want to save a couple hours, it's easy to book a ticket and skip the line all together.
+If you want to avoid the tourist traffic, book a ticket in advance and hop to the front of the line.

 Amsterdam Canal Ring

-By boat or by land, you won’t be able to avoid Amsterdam’s famous canals.
-Go for a stroll, hop on a ferry tour, or people watch in a canal-side bar.
+By boat or by land, you won’t be able to avoid Amsterdam’s famous canal ring.
+Go for a stroll, hop on a ferry tour, or people-watch in a canal-side bar.

 Van Gogh Museum

-Home to the world’s largest Van Gogh collection, this is one of the most popular museums in the world.
-Even the artistically apathetic love the modern architecture (and free wifi).
+The Van Gogh Museum is home to the world’s largest Van Gogh collection, and one of the most popular museums in the world.
+Even the artistically uninterested love the modern architecture (and free wifi).

-Find your way to the heart of the city, which translates to “Museum Quarter.”
-Three museums, lunchtime concerts in the Concertgebouw, and plenty of shopping and grassy green space.
+Find your way to Museumplein, the "Museum Quarter" at the heart of the city.
+Three museums, lunchtime concerts in the Concertgebouw, plenty of shopping, and grassy green space.

-The recently reopened national museum of Holland boasts works by Rembrandt and Vermeer.
-Plan to arrive first thing or in the late afternoon -- or skip the queue altogether.
+The national museum of Holland boasts works by Rembrandt and Vermeer.
+Plan to arrive first thing or in the late afternoon - or book a Rijksmuseum ticket in advance in order to skip the queue.

 Red Light District

 Established in 1864, Heineken is now one of the world’s biggest beer producers.
 The lighthearted, fun, historical tour takes a quick 90 minutes.
-(The ticket includes two beers.)
+The Heineken Experience ticket includes two beers.

-A part-time wedding chapel for Dutch monarchs, Holland’s most important church is a historical cornerstone in Amsterdam.
+A part-time wedding chapel for Dutch monarchs, New Church is Holland’s most important church and a historical cornerstone in Amsterdam.
 Between coronations, check out their rotating exhibits.

-For crucial city history, visit the aptly-named Amsterdam Museum.
+For city history, visit the aptly-named Amsterdam Museum.
 Educate yourself on everything from famous Amsterdamians to fashion and architecture.
-Some exhibits interactive!
+Some exhibits are interactive!

 Amsterdam’s go-to bohemian neighborhood is brimming with coffee shops, bars, and restaurants.
 Go before dinner and spend the late afternoon wandering through the Albert Cuypmarket.